The Science Behind the Decision Making Process

 Multiple researchers have found that there is a connection between emotional states and changes in heart rhythm, which has led to several apps and digital tools related to monitoring heart-rate variability (HRV) to promote relaxation and joyfulness.

-By doing some of our own research in this area and determining how attempts at making negative and positive choices influence these same parameters, we have developed a proprietary and patent-pending algorithm to help you with the decision making process.
+By doing some of our own research in this area and determining how attempts at making negative and positive choices influence these same parameters, we have developed a proprietary and patented algorithm to help you with the decision making process.
 This algorithm is the engine behind Choice Compass.
 The algorithm doesn’t measure HRV, but does use some of the ideas behind HRV (see below).

 Essentially, Choice Compass compares your heart rhythm when you think about one choice and then an opposing choice, and reports to you which choice seems to be the most joyful, according to the algorithm.
 The determination of the ‘most joyful’ decision is based on your mind body connection; in other words, the connection between your thoughts and how they influence your physiology.